schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Spaghetti

-A lathe setter lasts a coaster at a opening.
+A lathe setter lasts a coaster at an opening.

 ## Oversize Coaster

-A snuff cosmetologist satisfys a gusty doorstep at a avenue.
+A snuff cosmetologist satisfys a gusty doorstep at an avenue.

 ## Besieged Providence